 Dismissal impact on residency in the Netherlands

 If you needed a visa to work in the Netherlands, being dismissed from your position may also impact your residency status.
 Depending on the type of work or residency visa you hold, the amount of time you have to live in the Netherlands, find a new job, and your access to unemployment benefits will vary.
+In the Netherlands, authorities typically issue work visas for durations of either 3 months, 1 year, or 5 years.

 It’s best to research your specific case, but we’ve included a quick overview of what you can expect if you hold any of these standard work visas –